 - Sentient Vehicle: Bigfoot, as is Burnt Rubber.

-- Totally Radical: Boy did the producers want kids to think Johnny Arcade was the coolest dude around.
+- Totally Radical: Boy, did the producers want kids to think Johnny Arcade was the coolest dude around.
 The borders shown in the intro sequence look almost like Trapper Keeper art.